-I spoke to Oliver Gough about shifting attitudes to ‘upcycled’ and the success of their distinctive style.
+I spoke to Oliver Gough about shifting attitudes towards upcycled homeware and the success of their distinctive style.

-What were you both doing before becoming furniture upcyclers?
+What were you both doing before you started working with furniture?

 The whole upcycling thing started with Alice.
 She had gone through a fine art degree, left feeling unfulfilled and was unsure about her direction.
 After doing work experience with an interior designer, she knew that she wanted a future that involved aspects of interior design.